IntentArchitect/Docs/articles/getting-started/tutorials/create-a-module/02-create-a-simple-module/create-a-simple-module.md

 > [!NOTE]
 > If your changes are unsaved you will be asked if you want to save them before proceeding.

 Once the Software Factory has executed the templates, it pauses to give you an opportunity to review the proposed changes (called staging).
 You can click an entry and it will open in a diff tool.
 If you are satisfied with the proposed changes you can press the `APPLY CHANGES` button to continue.

-When the Software Factory Execution is complete, you will be presented with the `CLOSE` button to end the session.
+As the Software Factory Execution is running it will present expandable items that allow you to drill deeper into the current activity currently being performed by the Software Factory.

 <p><video style="max-width: 100%" muted="true" loop="true" autoplay="true" src="videos/run-the-software-factory.mp4"></video></p>

+When the Software Factory Execution is complete, you can choose to close it (button with the cross) or minimize it (button with the underline).
+For this tutorial we recommend you minimize it as to make use of Intent Architect's continuous processing feature that runs in the background (which will be demonstrated later in the tutorial).

+<p><video style="max-width: 100%" muted="true" loop="true" autoplay="true" src="videos/minimize-the-software-factory.mp4"></video></p>

 ## Edit the template in Visual Studio